 No matter how good a Scrum team is, there is always opportunity to improve.
 Although a good Scrum team will be constantly looking for improvement opportunities, the team should set aside a brief, dedicated period at the end of each sprint to deliberately reflect on how they are doing and to find ways to improve.
 This occurs during the sprint retrospective.

 The sprint retrospective is usually the last thing done in a sprint.
 Many teams will do it immediately after the sprint review.
 The entire team, including both the ScrumMaster and the product owner should participate.
-I like to schedule retrospectives for up to an hour, which is usually quite sufficient.
+You can schedule a scrum retrospective for up to an hour, which is usually quite sufficient.
 However, occasionally a hot topic will arise or a team conflict will escalate and the retrospective could take significantly longer.

-Although there are many ways to conduct a sprint retrospective, my recommendation is to conduct it as a start-stop-continue meeting.
-This is perhaps the simplest, but often the most effective way. to conduct a retrospective.
+Although there are many ways to conduct an agile sprint retrospective, our recommendation is to conduct it as a start-stop-continue meeting.
+This is perhaps the simplest, but often the most effective way to conduct a retrospective.
 Using this approach each team member is asked to identify specific things that the team should: